mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 ## Latency
 A measure of time delayed in a system

-## Load balancing
-Load balancing refers to distributing workload across multiple computers or servers in order to achieve optimal results and utilization of the system

 ## Location data
 GPS data describing a geographical location

-## Log file
-A file automatically created by a computer program to record events that occur while operational

 ## Machine learning
-Part of artificial intelligence where machines learn from what they are doing and become better over time
+Part of artificial intelligence where machines learn from what they are doing and become better over time.
+Apache Spark offers a comprehensive Maching Learning library.

 ## Metadata
 Data about data; gives information about what the data is about.

 ## Natural Language Processing
 A field of computer science involved with interactions between computers and human languages

 ## Network analysis
 Viewing relationships among the nodes in terms of the network or graph theory, meaning analysing connections between nodes in a network and the strength of the ties.

 ## Workflow
 A graphical representation of a set of events, tasks, and